|Recent Forum Topics South West England l...||Southern Wastes Leag...||SWL Season LXXIX|

 No Slayer teams are specifically mentioned by name, but in BB Magazine 5 Dwarf Slayers did have their own roster called The Realm of Karak Kadrin (Slayer Keep)

-Dwarf teams never used to have slayers in, in fact the first ever Dwarf Slayer in Blood Bowl (Stout Iron Fist) started life as a Blitzer and after watching his brethren get slaughtered in a typically brutal match he snapped and went on a frenzied tirade beating the opposing team in to a bloodied pulp.
-Ever since normal Dwarf teams adopted Slayers in their teams, both in tribute to Ironfist and because the crowd love nothing more than frenzied killers in their team.
+Dwarf teams never used to have slayers in, in fact the first ever Dwarf Slayer in Blood Bowl (Stout Ironfist) started life as a Blitzer and after watching his brethren get slaughtered in a typically brutal match he snapped and went on a frenzied tirade beating the opposing team in to a bloodied pulp.
+From that moment forth - Dwarf teams adopted Slayers in their teams, both in tribute to Ironfist and because the crowd love nothing more than frenzied killers in their team.

 Not long ago Slayer teams started forming.
 Fans had grown tired of watching Dwarf teams and their boring relentless play style and harked for the days of great entertainers like the Warhammerers and the Giants' famous Blitzer turned Slayer - Ironfist.
-Dwarf teams started to divide, the Slayers created their own teams in tribute to their legendary player, and another Dwarf faction formed in tribute to the Warhammerers and their engineers, weapons and downright dirty tactics.
+Dwarf teams started to splinter, and new teams started to form in their place.
+The Slayers created their own teams in tribute to their legendary player, and other Dwarf factions formed in tribute to the Warhammerers and their engineers, weapons and downright dirty tactics, among others.

 Slayers teams at first were made up solely Slayers from the old Dwarf teams.
 Over time the greatest and most powerful players became known as Giant slayers, a name bestowed upon them in tribute to the famous team - Dwarf Giants, from which Ironfist (the first Slayer) emerged.